See more articles

 Increasingly content marketing is the backbone of both general marketing and SEO-focused marketing, meaning the number of pages on sites is ballooning.

-As websites create more and more content and pages, including different versions of pages for different users, it’s important that search engines don’t mistake these pages for duplicate content and effectively penalize the site (more on this later!).
+As websites create more and more content and pages, including different versions of pages for different users, it’s important that search engines don’t mistake these pages for duplicate content and effectively penalise the site (more on this later!).

 Why Does Canonicalization Matter?